Childhood Friends On The Health Crisis Front Lines Connect Virtually

 "You were always the guy that sticks up for the underdog, you know," he told Belser.

 Now, working on the front lines of the coronavirus outbreak, they're both channeling their care for others in ways they couldn't have imagined.
-Belser's been a nurse for a decade and Dow has worked in the industry for eight years.
+Belser has been a nurse for a decade, and Dow has worked in the industry for eight years.

 Dow says the floor he works on was one of the earliest at the Michigan hospital to be converted to handle COVID-19 patients only.